 The monitoring programme assesses the levels of radioactivity and the amount of radiation the public is exposed to near 39 nuclear sites in the UK.
-The results make up the RIFE report which collates the findings from these programmes.
 The report enables us to check that radiation exposure to the public is within legal limits across the country.

 - Levels of radioactivity in the environment are falling

 - Radioactivity from natural background continues to be a more significant source of exposure to communities in all areas of the UK

 Radiation in food

 - Food remains safe and the public's exposure to ionising radiation is within legal limits.
 Click here for more information on ionising radiation